svenruppert/docker-image-generator/README.md

 # Docker Image Generator for JDK and Maven usage
-Generator for generating a bunch of developer docker images.
+This project includes a generator to build all needed scripts to create JDK and JDK/Maven Docker images.

+## Why basic Docker images again?
+Different persons or organizations maintain the available "original" Docker images.
+This situation leads to small differences, and this was leading to different behaviour during the usage of these images at runtime.
+Instead of hunting bugs, I decided to create a clean and straightforward solution.
+All Docker images are using the open source solution called
+[jabber](https://github.com/shyiko/jabba) to install the JDK.
-This will help you to test your app against a matrix of JDK versions.
+A set of Docker images that are built precisely, in the same way, will help you to test your app against a matrix of JDK versions without handling the tiny details that are stealing your time.

-## Why
+## Why do we need so many Docker images?
 With the new release cycle that will bring us a new JDK every few months, we must decide how to deal with this in a project or product.
-This project will help you to test your application against different JDK versions.
-Based on Jabba, a set of Docker images are generated and pushed to the Docker HUB.
+The generated Docker images are helping you to test your application against different JDK versions and vendors.
+All images are created and pushed to the Docker HUB already.
 If you need a custom image, you can either use the provided images as a base or create your custom ones.

 ## How to use
-In the following examples I assume that the project is a maven project.
+In the following examples, I assume that maven organizes the project.
-With gradle it should be the same, but maybe different path's.
+With gradle, it should be the same, but maybe different paths.

 If you need a JDK only
 ```bash